MaxwellLei/GeoTectAI_CNN/README.md

 # GeoTectAI_CNN Overview

 This project uses `PyQT5` as mentioned earlier.
 Writing desktop software with `Python 3.10.14` has felt catastrophic, especially during packaging.
-The project's goal is to use **basalt**'s more **dimensional** **geochemical data** to differentiate tectonic environment categories by training a convolutional neural network with 42 feature elements.
+The project's goal is to use **basalt**'s more **dimensional** **geochemical data** to differentiate tectonic settings categories by training a convolutional neural network with 42 feature elements.

 Thanks to the libraries and their developers, this project primarily relies on the following libraries (in addition to the Python standard library):